chaturvedisunidhi8/Learning-Log/Prompt_Engg.md

 word: Transformation -> i)Trans ii) form iii)ation  <br>

 <h4>Why it is important</h4>
-AI get the prefixes and suffixes through tokenization by which it can get the meaning of another words <br>
+AI get the prefixes and suffixes through tokenization by which it can get the meaning of another words. <br>

+<h2>Context Window - Memory Limit of AI</h2>
+<h4>Blackboard Analogy</h4>

+Whenever we write a prompt and the AI gives an answer, it writes everything on a blackboard.<br>
+When the blackboard gets full, to write something new, the AI has to erase the top (earlier) lines first.<br>